 Because I only have 12-volt power on the boat I have not used the slow-cooker aboard.
 Maybe my husband can figure out a way to use it on a long voyage.
 Do you have any suggestions on how to use a slow cooker on 12-volt power?

-The sheet pan meals sure save on dishes and are also pretty simple to through together.
+The sheet pan meals sure save on dishes and are also pretty simple to throw together.

-So what are your favorite healthy easy dinner recipes?
+So what are your favourite healthy easy dinner recipes?

 Leave your favourite ideas in the comment section below and please let me know what you think of my recipes if you give them a try.